Preston Township, Pennsylvania: Education

 For children in grades K through 8, Preston Township is primarily served by the Preston Area School in Lakewood, part of the Wayne Highlands School District.
 Because there are no private or parochial schools within the township, high school students (grades 9 through 12) may attend one of two public high schools.
-Honesdale High School, the only public high school in the district, or Hancock High school located in Hancock, NY.
+Honesdale High School, the only public high school in the district, or Hancock Middle/High School located in Hancock, NY.
 Both schools offer a unique education experience.
 Honesdale High school has a large diverse student body with many extracurricular activities.
 Hancock being a much smaller school offers the students much more individual teaching environment.